COPYRIGHTS AND RESTRICTIONS AND CONDITIONS OF THIS WEBSITE

 EVERYTHING IS COPY

-The world lost Nora Ephron four years back, and for those of you who do not know, Ephron was a wordsmith who liked to use words as if they were lavender-colored blow darts she could hurl at the behavior she observed between men and women.
+The world lost Nora Ephron four years back, and for those of you who do not know, Ephron was a wordsmith who liked to use words as if they were lavender-colored blow darts that she would hurl at the behavior she observed between men and women.
 Born to Hollywood screenwriters who both drank and dealt with the crash-and-burn of their Hollywood careers rather badly, Nora Ephron started her professional life as a journalist, turned essayist, turned novelist, turned screenwriter, before becoming a well known film director.

 Often harshly critical, Nora hid her observations on Adam and Eve by using words in a flowery conversational way, like the way writer Dorothy Parker might have done if she had surrounded herself with much happier friends.

 One of Nora's friends, (at least when the pair met and married) was her second husband Carl Bernstein, who many of you over a certain age will remember as the Washington Post journalist who co-authored the investigative journalism that outed "Watergate" and its many Nixon-era conspirators.
 Bernstein and Ephron married and went on to become a Washington DC "power couple," and during their time in 'the city that uses words to kidnap power' they produced two children.

 One of them is their son Jacob, who ironically looks like a computer generated amalgam of both his parents, and as such it should be no surprise that Jacob Bernstein is also a fine investigative journalist and filmmaker who also likes to observe people.